2024-devops-alt-dist/GAMERSZ_LDF_BD_MG/backend/README.md

 - **server.ts**: The main entry point that imports the app from app.ts, connects to MongoDB, and starts the server.
 It also handles graceful shutdown and defines the health check endpoint.

 - **config/database.ts**: Handles the MongoDB connection setup for both the native MongoDB driver and Mongoose ODM.

-- **scripts/seed.ts**: A utility script to initialize the database with test data for development and testing.

 ## API Endpoints